This short story, posted just in time for spooky Halloween, is a dark one. It's meant to chill, to horrify, and set the mind wondering.

 “Angie,” Maggie sobbed.
 “Angie, I need your help!”

-“Maggie?
-My god, what’s wrong?
+what’s wrong?
 Are you crying?”

 “Angie, something’s wrong!
 Someone keeps calling me.”